A guide to setting up permission and granting access to a virtual data room

 Stage your access

 Don't open everything on day one.
 Start with the high-level room: deck, financial model summary, team overview.
-Once the investor has signed a term sheet or you're deep into diligence, open the sensitive folders: detailed financials, legal documents, customer contracts.
+Once the visitor has signed a term sheet or you're deep into diligence, open the sensitive folders: detailed financials, legal documents, customer contracts.

 Require an NDA before entry